 Bryana is currently a Visiting Fellow at the National Security Institute and an avid public speaker.
 She has presented at major events such as the Data Architecture Summit in Chicago, the Data Governance Conference in DC, and the Global E-Commerce Summit in Barcelona.

 Bryana was raised in Egypt, and speaks Arabic and Spanish.
 She graduated summa cum laude from Georgetown University’s School of Foreign Service and earned a Master in Public Policy from the Harvard Kennedy School.
-Bryana received her MBA from The George Washington University where she was a Forte Fellow, and is one capstone away from completing her Master of Science in Information Systems Technology.
+Bryana received her MBA and Master of Science in Information Systems Technology from The George Washington University where she was a Forte Fellow.